Follow the flow: Proximal flow inspired multi-step methods: CONVERGENCE PROOFS

 for all $k \in \{1,2,\cdots,[\frac{n}{\tau}] \}$ where $m \in \{i_1,i_2,\cdots,i_{[\frac{k+\tau+1}{\tau}]} \}$ Hence, we prove the desired result. \end{proof} According to Theorem \ref{th:stronglyconvex} we can have the following corollary: \begin{corollary} Let $f(\vx)$ be a $\mu$-strongly convex and continuously differentiable function.
 Then, the proximal point method

 converges linearly

 with any step size $\alpha > 0$. \end{corollary} \begin{remark} Although the above theorem only shows the case that $\xi_i\geq 0$ we can still have linear convergence when $\xi_i<0$ by letting $\alpha \geq \frac{\sum_{i=1}^{\tau}\xi_i - 1}{\mu}$.
 See the following result. \end{remark} \begin{theorem} Let $f(\vx)$ be a $\mu$-strongly convex and continuously differentiable function.
-Suppose that we minimize $f(\vx)$ using a $\tau$steps backward differentiation formula on the gradient flow \ref{bdf} where we assume $\sum_{i=1}^n \xi_i = 1$.
-Then the backward gradient descent method will converge linearly
+Suppose that we minimize $f(\vx)$ using a $\tau$ multi-step proximal point methods, \ref{bdf} where we assume $\sum_{i=1}^n \xi_i = 1$.
+Then the $\tau$ multi-step proximal point methods will converge linearly

 \end{theorem} \begin{proof} Similar to \ref{mu_strong_case}, we will have:

 Now by \textbf{Lemma} \ref{le1} and similar to \ref{mu_strong_case}, we will have the desired result.